speckledlemon/tph-spotlights/emacs.markdown

 The first obvious question to ask here about operating an evil-mode configuration is "how close is evil mode to regular vim".
 The answer is: Very.
 Certainly as a long term vim user, I've never noticed anything out of place.
 So if you have read vimtutor, all of that applies here.

-Some basic operations for you, I have taken the liberty of writing the mnemonic with them:
+Some basic operations along with their mnemonics:

 **Open a file**: In normal mode `:e <file name>` (e is for EDIT)